Danish WW2 Pilots

 (1904 - 1984)

-Cpl Morten J. Sivebak was one of the more than 30,000 Danish-Americans who were mobilized during the Second World War.
-He served in the Army Air Force.
+Sgt Morten J. Sivebak was one of the Danish nationals serving with the Army Air Force during the Second World War.

 Morten Johannes Tscherning Sivebak (Sivebæk) was born on 14 September 1904 in Kolding.
 He was the son of solicitor Thomas Tscherning Sivebæk and Kirstine Katrine Sivebæk (née Jensen).[1]